SyntaxeQL/syntaxe/README.md

 });
 console.log(olSchemaResult);
 /*
-Result is based on the current state of the data as returned by 'https://api.github.com/users'
+Result is based on the state of the data returned by 'https://api.github.com/users' as of February 12, 2024.

 Output:
 [